wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.0.4 =
+* Feature: We now scan for the infamous heartbleed openssl vulnerability using a non-intrusive scan method safe for production servers.
+* Improvement: We now check if .htaccess is writable and if not we give you rules to manually enable Falcon.
+* Improvement: Once Falcon is enabled, if we can’t write to .htaccess, we fall back to PHP based IP blocking.
+* Feature: You can now clear pages and posts from the cache on the list-posts page under each item or on their edit pages next to the Update button.
+* Fix: We now support sites who use a root URI but store their files and .htaccess in a subdirectory of the web root.
+* Fix: Added an additional filter to prevent crawlers like Bing who execute javascript from being logged as humans.
+* Fix: Changed the extension of the backup .htaccess to be .txt to avoid anti-virus software alerting on a download with .com extension.
+[Props to Scott N. for catching this]

 = 5.0.3 =
 * Removed ability to disable XML-RPC.
 The feature broke many mobile apps and other remote services.